 Stockholder Engagement.
-We are guided by, and appreciative of, the perspectives of our stockholders as expressed through their engagement with us.
-Throughout fiscal 2021, we executed an extensive stockholder outreach program.
-In total, we engaged in outreach activities with stockholders holding approximately 55% of our outstanding shares as of June 30, 2021.
-John, as our Lead Independent Director, played a critical role in our engagement efforts and participated in discussions with stockholders holding approximately 38% of our outstanding shares as of June 30, 2021.
-In addition to our financial outlook, our stockholders conversed with us about our executive compensation practices and ESG programs, as well as our efforts around inclusion and diversity.
-This feedback helped inform our evaluation of all these areas.
-We will continue this valuable dialogue with our investors in the coming year.
+We remain guided by, and appreciative of, the perspectives of our stockholders as expressed through their engagement with us.
+Throughout fiscal 2022, we once again executed an extensive stockholder outreach program.
+In total, we engaged in discussions with stockholders holding approximately 60% of our outstanding shares as of June 30, 2022.
+John, as our Lead Independent Director, remained at the forefront of our engagement efforts and participated in 30 meetings with stockholders holding approximately 39% of our outstanding shares as of June 30, 2022.
+In addition to our financial outlook, our stockholders conversed with us about our executive compensation, sustainability, corporate governance practices, inclusion and diversity, as well as other topics of import to them.
+We will continue this valuable dialogue with our investors in the coming year, and are committed to maintaining outreach that is truly a dialogue with our stockholders.